Frequently Asked Questions

 Entry Transfer Policy

-Participants can formally transfer their entry to someone else within the same event already entered, or to an open event up until 5:00pm Saturday 31st October.
-(Online up to 5:00pm 26th October and thereafter at Registration & Expo only).
+Participants can formally transfer their entry to someone else within the same event already entered, or to an open event up until 5:00pm Saturday 29th October.

 Entries may be formally transferred upon the payment of a single $25.00 transfer fee.
 Entries transferred without permission of the Organisers will be invalid and will lead to disqualification.
 Please click here for Important Transfer Information and click here for the Transfer Process Details.